ibm-cloud-docs/databases-for-postgresql/work-with-connection-strings.md

 # Getting your Connection Strings

-In order to connect to {{site.data.keyword.databases-for-postgresql_full}}, you will need some connection strings.
+In order to connect to {{site.data.keyword.databases-for-postgresql_full}}, you need some connection strings.

 ## Generating Connection Strings from _Service Credentials_